Search Results

 New rules came into force on 1st October 2023, which requires all homes short-let for money to have a full, written Fire Risk Assessment.
 This applies to ALL holiday homes regardless of size, regardless of platform (i.e. not just ...

-Posted in Wanted & Recommendations 0 Replies Active 1 year ago
+Posted in Holiday Lets 0 Replies Active 1 year ago